Skip to content

 • bound_seconds

-The key verify:chunk_minutes specifies the size of chunk intervals when verifying a pipe.
+The key verify.chunk_minutes specifies the size of chunk intervals when verifying a pipe.
 See Pipe.get_chunk_bounds().